I used to walk a lot. Really liked it, too. I was fortunate to live and work within a half mile, so it seemed to be a natural thing to do every day.

 But that’s also because I want to find something more permanent, with the usual benefits and such.
 And this last week, I made a breakthrough of sorts.
 I made it past the HR phone screen and am now supposed to have a personal interview for an editing position with a big real estate company.
 So that makes me think I’m starting to get on the right professional path again, too.

 I was also encouraged after visiting with a good friend from my pre-Denver move days and she’s doing well after what seemed like decades of struggling.
-That showed me if you stick to a plan and keep at it, you can get where you want to go.
+That showed me if you keep at it, you can get where you want to go.

 And I’ve been helping with a backyard improvement project that gives me a sense of contribution and achievement as well.
 So if I take all these things together, life isn’t too bad, you know?
 I’ve been blessed to have family and friends who are supportive, I’m in good health overall, my finances could be better but I’m not in debt.

 About the only thing missing is walking.
 But then again, maybe I have been moving along just fine, thank you very much.